ChuwuYo/BookmarksPortal/README.md

   <h1>BookmarksPortal</h1>
     <h2>Export Your Bookmarks to JSON File.</h2>
   <br>
-BookmarksPortal is a powerful browser extension that accompanies the ChuwuBookmarks.
+BookmarksPortal is a powerful browser extension that accompanies the [ChuwuBookmarks Project](https://github.com/HatsuChuwu/ChuwuBookmarks) .

 Also applicable to the Pintree project.